apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 For new readers wondering where I’m coming from: I’m a thirty-something parent and small business owner who owns a townhome in East Vancouver.
 I’m an advocate for affordable housing who believes Vancouver should be a welcoming place for all, not just people who already have wealth or land.

-Finally, a huge thank you to the [Cambie Report](https://www.google.com/search?q=the+cambie+report&oq=the+cambie+report&aqs=chrome.0.69i59j69i60l3.1893j0j1&sourceid=chrome&ie=UTF-8), their patrons, and [Ian Bushfield](https://twitter.com/ibushfield) in particular, who have been generous with their time helping me better understand the twisty maze that is Vancouver politics.
+Finally, a huge thank you to the [Cambie Report](https://www.google.com/search?q=the+cambie+report&oq=the+cambie+report&aqs=chrome.0.69i59j69i60l3.1893j0j1&sourceid=chrome&ie=UTF-8), their patrons, and [Ian Bushfield](https://twitter.com/ibushfield) in particular, who have been generous with their time in helping me better understand the twisty maze that is Vancouver politics.